Extended memory: Extended Memory Specification (XMS)

 The Extended Memory Specification (XMS) is the specification describing the use of IBM PC extended memory in real mode for storing data (but not for running executable code in it).
 Memory is made available by extended memory manager (XMM) software such as HIMEM.SYS.
-The XMM functions are accessible through software interrupt 2Fh function 4310h.
+The XMM functions are accessible by direct calls to a variable address that can be found through software interrupt 2Fh function 4310h.

-XMS version 2.0, released in July 1988, allowed for up to 64 MB of memory, with XMS version 3.0 this increased to 4 GB (232 bytes).
+XMS version 2.0, released in July 1988, allowed for up to 64 MB of memory.
+With XMS version 3.0 this increased to 4 GB (232 bytes).
+The difference is a direct result of the sizes of the values used to report the amounts of total and unallocated (free) extended memory in 1 KB (1024-byte) units: XMS 2.0 uses 16-bit unsigned integers, capable of representing a maximum of (65535 * 1 KB) = 64 MB, while XMS 3.0 adds new alternate functions that use 32-bit unsigned integers, capable of representing (4 G * 1 KB) = 4 TB (4 terabytes) but limited by the specification to 4 GB.
+(4 GB is the address range of the 80386 and the 80486, the only 32-bit Intel x86 CPUs that existed when XMS 3.0 was published in 1991.)
+XMS 3.0 retains the original XMS 2.0 API functions with their original 64 MB limit but adds new "super extended memory" functions that support 4 GB of extended memory (minus the first 1 MB) and can be called only with a 32-bit CPU (since these "super" functions use 32-bit CPU registers to pass values).
 To differentiate between the possibly different amount of memory that might be available to applications, depending on which version of the specification they were developed to, the latter may be referred to as super extended memory (SXMS).

 The extended memory manager is also responsible for managing allocations in the high memory area (HMA) and the upper memory area (UMA; also referred to as upper memory blocks or UMBs).
 In practice the upper memory area will be provided by the expanded memory manager (EMM), after which DOS will try to allocate them all and manage them itself.